Efficient Remote KV Cache Reuse with GPU-native Video Codec: Motivation and Challenges

 \textbf{C1: Difficult accuracy-compression tradeoff. } To minimize transmission latency, the system must maximize the compression ratio while guaranteeing the inference accuracy.
 However, naively encoding KV tensors with video codecs results in a suboptimal tradeoff.
 To demonstrate this, we compare three SOTA methods CacheGen~\cite{liu2024cachegen}, ShadowServe~\cite{xiang2025shadowserve}, and llm.265~\cite{xu2025llm265}, against three encoding configurations applied on KV tensors\footnote{All three configurations first pad (\texttt{nn.ZeroPad2d}) KV cache in $[N,32,32,128]$ shape, then reshape (\texttt{torch.reshape}) it to $[N,256,176,3]$, \ie, $N$ of $[256,176,3]$ video frames, lastly encode them into video in H.265 via NVENC.} as illustrated in Fig.\ref{fig:encode_flow}: (1) \textit{Default} (standard NVENC settings), (2) \textit{QP0} (set quantization parameter as zero), and (3) \textit{Lossless} (bypassing the lossy steps).

 As shown in Fig.\ref{fig:AccComp}, all these methods fail to balance accuracy and compression ratio. ({\romannumeral 1}) \textit{Lossy step destroys accuracy.} Default, QP0, and llm.265 achieve high compression ratios with DCT and quantization, but suffer from accuracy drops.
 This is because of the different sensitivity of high-frequency information between human eyes and LLM inference.
 The high-frequency values imperceptible to human eyes and smoothed out by DCT and quantization typically correspond to activation outliers in LLMs, which act as critical attention sinks or salient features that contain essential information for accurate inference~\cite{dettmers2022llmint8, xiao2024streamingllm}. (\romannumeral 2) \textit{The Lossless yields low compression ratios.} While preserving accuracy, Lossless configuration only delivers a comparable compression ratio to CacheGen and ShadowServe.
 This implies it fails to exploit the inter- and intra-frame compression gain\footnote{Video encoder exploits spatial and temporal redundancy through intra- and inter-frame prediction, eliminating them when pixels can be accurately predicted from neighboring pixels or reference frames, storing only the residual between the actual pixels and the prediction.}, degenerating into a simple entropy coder.
 We attribute this failure to the naive mapping from KV tensors to video frames, which disrupts the inherent spatial-temporal redundancies (more in \S\ref{sec:KVCompress}).
-Crucially, this result misled llm.265 to conclude that KV tensors lack temporal similarity and incorrectly discard the inter-frame prediction step as shown in Fig.\ref{fig:encode_flow}.
+Crucially, this result misled llm.265 to conclude that KV tensors lack temporal similarity and incorrectly discard the inter-frame prediction step as shown in Fig.\ref{fig:encode_flow}. \textbf{C2: Inefficient remote KV fetching.} While compact compression enables fast transmission of video chunks, efficient KV fetching remains a challenge.
+Naively integrating video codecs into existing remote KV reuse systems~\cite{qin2025mooncake, lmcache} fails to meet this goal as three reasons. ({\romannumeral 1}) \textit{Scheduling interference (HOL Blocking)}.
+The schedulers of current systems naively orchestrate the fetching requests with normal ones (\eg, $R_1$ with $R_2$ in Fig.\ref{fig:NVDECUTL}) in one batch.
+This fetching-agnostic policy severely blocks non-reuse requests from inference, increasing the TTFT. ({\romannumeral 2}) \textit{Pipeline stalls and hardware underutilization}.
+As shown in Fig.\ref{fig:NVDECUTL}, LMCache's inference-blocking fetch policy leaves GPU compute resources idle until receive all KV cache.
+Mooncake boosts the efficiency by a layer-wise fetching-inference pipeline.
+But, it still wastes resources because it lacks mechanisms to handle the networking jitter (\eg, the longer T$_{l2}$ in Fig.\ref{fig:NVDECUTL} when bandwidth drops) and underutilizes decoding hardware (\ie, <20\% NVDEC utilization under Fig.\ref{fig:NVDECUTL} setting). ({\romannumeral 3}) \textit{KV restoring memory contention}.
+LMCache and Mooncake restore original KV tensors from compressed form at chunk granularity.
+This coarse-grained design causes sudden memory spikes (\eg, 2GB per chunk, details in \S\ref{sec:decompression}), which contend with the inference memory access, worsening the TTFT.